 3. Don’t push for an immediate answer.
 Instead of, “We’re looking to hire someone for a position now,” try “We’re in the process of building a strong development team, and we are looking to put it together over the next couple of months.
 Would you be open to letting me tell you about what we’re planning and see if it sounds like something you’d be interested in when we are ready to launch the program?”.

-Objection 4: “You’d have to offer much better benefits than what I have now”
+Objection 4: “You’d have to offer much better benefits”

-This objection can be easy to overcome if you’ve budgeted for a salary much higher than what the candidate is currently paid.
-However, in today’s tight tech talent market, where the best developers are generally paid generously, this might not be the case!
+This objection can be easy to overcome if you’ve budgeted for a salary much higher than what the candidate is asking for.
+However, in today’s tight tech talent market, this might not be the case!

 Tips to overcome objection 4: